top of page

 https://www.ncdot.gov/initiatives-policies/Transportation/stip/Pages/strategic-transportation-investments.aspx

 For the list of the final Local Input Points assignment for projects prioritized by the LRRPO in the last prioritization process (known as P5.0), please click here for Regional impact projects, here for Division Needs projects.
-For information on the current statewide 2020-29 STIP (developed through the P5.0 process) please go to this website:

 I-73/74 Corridor in the Lumber River RPO